vuejs/docs/src/glossary/index.md

 # Glossary

-This glossary is intended to provide some rough guidance about the meanings of technical terms that are in common usage when talking about Vue.
+This glossary is intended to provide some guidance about the meanings of technical terms that are in common usage when talking about Vue.
 It is intended to be *descriptive* of how terms are commonly used, not a *prescriptive* specification of how they must be used.
 Some terms may have slightly different meanings or nuances depending on the surrounding context.

 [[TOC]]